Sustainability drives every decision we make

 • Customers in all our operating territories can now engage with us through interactive Live Chat.

-• Our UK app featured in the top 10 financial services apps in 2023, with a 4.5 and 4.8 rating on the Google Play and iOS App stores, respectively.
+• Our UK app reached three-quarters-of-a-million downloads in.
+It consistently features in the top 10 financial services apps, with a 4.8 rating on the App Store and a 4.5 rating on Google Play (Jan 2026).

 We encourage and value customer feedback